-Projects put forward with the FY2022 application to HUD will be selected by the Continuum of Care's Ranking Committee.
+Selected projects will be ranked and included as part of the FY2023 Project Priority listing in the Collaborative Application.
 Final decisions regarding awards will be made by HUD via the national competition.

-THE HUMAN SERVICES COALITION MUST RECEIVE LOCAL APPLICATIONS ON OR BEFORE 12PM ON THURSDAY SEPTEMBER 1ST 2022.
+THE HUMAN SERVICES COALITION OF TOMPKINS COUNTY MUST RECEIVE LOCAL APPLICATIONS ON OR BEFORE 5PM ON MONDAY AUGUST 21ST 2023.
 APPLICATIONS SUBMITTED AFTER THIS DEADLINE WILL NOT BE CONSIDERED FOR FUNDING.
-APPLICANTS WILL BE NOTIFIED NO LATER THAN SEPTEMBER 30TH IF THEY WILL BE SELECTED FOR FUNDING.
+APPLICANTS WILL BE NOTIFIED NO LATER THAN SEPTEMBER 12TH IF THEY WILL BE SELECTED FOR FUNDING.

-FY2022 Annual Renewal Demand Amounts can be found here.
+FY2023 Annual Renewal Demand Amounts will be announced and posted when available.